SpecFlowOSS/SpecFlowWiki/ScenarioContext.md

 ##ScenarioContext.Current.CurrentScenarioBlock

-You can also get hold of the “type” of step your on (Given, When or Then) which is pretty cool, but I cannot see an immediate use of it.
+You can also get hold of the “type” of step your on (Given, When or Then) which is pretty cool and, for example, can be used to execute additional setup/cleanup right before or after Given, When or Then block.

 in the .feature file: